danstafford/danstafford.github.io/docs/curl-article.md

 }'
 ```

-On the first line of this curl command the `--request` option is used specifies that this is a `POST` request.
+On the first line of this curl command the `--request` option is used to specify that this is a `POST` request.
 It
-is followed by the `--include` option which specifies that the results should include the HTTP response headers.
+is followed by the `--include` option which displays the HTTP response headers.
 ```
 curl --request POST 'https://example/v2/users' \
 --include \